nrwl/nx/docs/shared/guides/setup-mfe-with-angular.md

 }
 ```

-We can run both the dashboard app and the login app and you can try it out using:
+We can run both the dashboard application and the login application and you can try it out using:

 ```bash
 nx run dashboard:serve-mfe